 The Conference on Disarmament, or CD, calls itself "the sole multilateral disarmament negotiating forum of the international community."
-It is affiliated with, funded by, yet autonomous from the United Nations.
+It is affiliated with and funded by the United Nations, yet is autonomous from the U.N.
 It operates by consensus; each member state can block a decision.
 On August 10, 1993, the CD gave its Ad Hoc Committee on a Nuclear Test Ban "a mandate to negotiate a CTB."
 On November 19, 1993, the United Nations General Assembly unanimously approved a resolution calling for negotiation of a CTBT.
 The CD's 1994 session opened in Geneva on January 25, with negotiation of a CTBT its top priority.